ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IScatteringPointProviderCollectionElement.rst

 IScatteringPointProviderCollectionElement
 =========================================

-.. py:class:: IScatteringPointProviderCollectionElement
+.. py:class:: ansys.stk.core.stkobjects.IScatteringPointProviderCollectionElement

    object

    Provide access to the properties and methods defining an entry in the scattering point provider collection.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IScatteringPointProviderCollectionElement

 Overview
 --------